Aug. 24, 2022. Our annual cruise guide will be updated with more information for 2022 as available

 Cunard continues the tradition of luxury cruising that began in 1840, complete with fencing and dance classes (on all three Queens), and is the only line offering regularly scheduled transatlantic service between New York and Southampton, England on flagship Queen Mary 2, including a kennel at sea.

-What’s New: Cunard plans to double its program in Alaska when Queen Elizabeth sails 10 roundtrip voyages out of Vancouver, each ranging from 9-12 nights.
+What’s New: Cunard will sail an Alaska summer season in 2022 when Queen Elizabeth sails five roundtrip voyages out of Vancouver, each ranging from 7-10 nights.
 Itineraries feature scenic cruising through the Inside Passage including the awe-inspiring Glacier Bay National Park.
 Cunard offers full days in several of the region’s ports including Juneau, Ketchikan, Sitka, Skagway, Victoria and Icy Straight Point.
-The famous Rocky Mountaineer Train will be offered pre- and post-Alaska cruise including three- or five-nights’ accommodation and two full days aboard the train.

 For Teens: Teen Zone offers team games and deck sports by day, while evenings bring pizza and dance parties.
 Game consoles are available.
 All kids and teen programs are free-of-charge.

 Disney leads in creative kids’ programming and activities, from character experiences, larger-than-life youth clubs, pools, aqua play areas and waterslides to themed deck parties that culminate with dance parties and fireworks at sea.
-Cruise Critic, the world’s leading cruise reviews site and online cruise community, has repeatedly named Disney Cruise Line the Best for Families.
+Cruise Critic has repeatedly named Disney C

-What’s New: Following the favorite ships: Disney Magic, Disney Wonder and Disney Fantasy is Disney Wish, an even more innovative, family-focused ship from the magic-making team at Disney.
-Booking opens May 2021 for the June 2022 debut sailing.
-Disney Wish boasts 1,254 staterooms, many with concierge service, many connecting, some with king beds and a sofabed, third and fourth wall bunks and even four large Royal Suites (two are duplexes!)
-From the enchanting Grand Atrium watched over by a golden Cinderella to the enhanced children’s programming and dining, including a Frozen dinner theater and upscale French and a modern steak house for adults.
-This is a ship to wait for.
-Sign us up to try Imagineer’s Workshops where we can design thrill rides, then surf the 750-foot-long AquaMouse water coaster above the top deck.
-While the kids play, adults can head to the adult-only pool and spa, the Hyperspace Lounge for a Stars Wars themed drink and some audio-visual gaming that transports you to a galaxy far, far away and a no-kids-allowed dinner.
-Also new for 2022, pre-cruise escapes with Adventures by Disney in Rome, London, Barcelona and Copenhagen.
+What’s New: COVID-19 vaccine is required for all eligible passengers, including children 5 and older.
+Disney Wish, debuting in July 2022, is an innovative, family-focused ship boasting 1,254 staterooms, including 53 concierge staterooms, many connecting, some with king beds and a sofa bed, third and fourth wall bunks and even four large Royal Suites (two are duplexes!).
+Expect a golden Cinderella in the Grand Hall, enhanced children’s programming, a “Frozen” dinner theatrical experience and upscale French and a modern steak house for adults.
+At the Walt Disney Imagineering Lab in Disney’s Oceaneer Club, kids can design thrill rides, then surf the 760-foot-foot-long AquaMouse water coaster above the top deck.
+While the kids play, adults can head to the adult-only pool and spa.
+All ages meet up at the Star Wars Hyperspace Lounge (it turns adults-only after dark) for a Stars Wars themed drink inspired by destinations such as Batuu and Mustafar.
+(More Disney Wish details here.)

 For Babies: Children ages 6 months to 3 years (or from 1 to 3-years-old on Transatlantic and Panama Canal itineraries) are welcome at “it’s a small world” nursery, where they’ll be cared for by trained counselors.
 Nursery space is limited, and reservations are required.